Marie-Philip Poulin: Boston University Terriers, 2010–15

-Les Canadiennes de Montréal
+Les Canadiennes de Montréal, 2015–19

-Poulin returned to the CWHL in the autumn of 2015 when she was selected by the Stars in the 2015 CWHL Draft.
+Poulin returned to the CWHL in the autumn of 2015 when she was selected third overall by the Stars in the 2015 CWHL Draft.
 Before the season began, the Stars announced a partnership with the NHL's Montreal Canadiens and re-branded as Les Canadiennes de Montréal.
 At the conclusion of the 2015–16 CWHL season, she was the inaugural winner of the Jayna Hefford Trophy as most valuable player; she also secured the Angela James Bowl as the league's top scorer.

 Poulin captained the team to the 2017 Clarkson Cup championship, scoring two goals in the final in Ottawa, with Montreal defeating the Calgary Inferno by a score of 3–1.
 She won her second CWHL MVP award at the conclusion of the 2017 season.

 Poulin decided not to return to Les Canadiennes after the Olympics for the run up to the 2018 Clarkson Cup.
 She helped lead the team back to contention ahead of the 2019 Clarkson Cup; however, Poulin missed the playoffs due to injury.
 She won the final MVP award in CWHL history, her third win of the award, for her 2019 performance.